 What is strategy innovation?

-Strategy innovation identifies new business opportunities for new growth, dispelling the myth that strategy planning and innovation are separate functions.
+Strategy innovation identifies new business opportunities for new growth, dispelling the myth that strategic planning and innovation are separate functions.
 Johnston and Bate argue the two opposing exercises of business planning and innovating can be combined for powerful results.

 And Johnston and Bate, the authors of The Power of Strategy Innovation, have a startling answer as to why more companies don’t pursue strategy innovation: